MrBV061222/MrBV061222/README.md

 - 👀 I’m interested in Data Analytics and learning on how to collect, extract and organize the data in order to create a reliable data source.
 - 🌱 I’m currently learning Data Analytics by taking an online course.
 In addition, I also read articles online and watch videos related to data analysis.
 - 💞️ I’m looking to collaborate with people who are interested in data analysis and has a knowledge of coding.
-- 📫 You can directly send me a message.
+- 📫 You can directly send me a message in my profile.

 <!---
 MrBV061222/MrBV061222 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.